justin808/justin808.github.io/source/about/index.markdown

 ---
 layout: page
 title: "About Justin Gordon"
-date: 2013-05-03 18:03
+date: 2013-08-12 18:03
 comments: false
 sharing: true
 footer: true
+keywords: Rails, Justin Gordon, Consulting, Ruby on Rails, Maui
+description: About the Rails on Maui website and Justin Gordon's background.
 ---
 <p>
 Justin has been passionately writing software since 1985, focusing on Java since 1996 at several startups and with Ruby on Rails the past couple of years.
+Please contact me if you're interested in Rails consulting.
 This blog is created using Octopress, as described <a href="../blog/2013/04/27/octopress-setup-with-github-and-org-mode/index.html">here</a>.
 </p>
 <blockquote>